 - Build my coach referral list.
 I’ve made an active effort to meet other coaches and get to know what kind of work they do.
 It’s my own small addition to helping someone manage the messy search process.

 My understanding of the business of coaching is constantly evolving, but getting the opportunity to talk live to 80+ executives and coaches has helped sharpen my perspectives.
 I’m glad to be able to share some of my insights and welcome feedback if you have any!
-Coming in the future is part 3 on how to find an executive coach — please subscribe if you’re interested in hearing more.
+I also recommend checking out the next part of my series: how to find an executive coach — please subscribe if you’re interested in hearing more.